The Ellenbrook Men’s Shed

 What We Do

-Members’ interests are quite diverse, and while common activities include woodwork, wood turning, toy making, metal work, and a discussion group, we are super keen to bring new activities to the group and we encourage members to bring their ideas to the group.
+Members’ interests are quite diverse, and while common activities include woodwork, wood turning, toy making, metal work, and a discussion group.
+We are super keen to bring new activities to the group and we encourage members to bring their ideas and share them with us.

 Often we start new activities on a limited basis, so that we can be ready to add those new activities fully in the future, and all ideas are welcome, so don’t be too shy to share an idea.